linkinpark213/ACompiler/README.md

 ![CoQ](icon/CoQ_small.png)

 XJTU-SE Grade 3 Compiler Practice.

 -- A fake compiler, implementing a simple language.

+'Code to Quads' transformation.
+No assembly code generation.
+However, it won't be too much work to transfer the quads to assembly code.

 Language features are as follows:

 ## Data types